torbsd/torbsd.github.io/blog.md

 One of the small yet important projects spawning from this Tor-BSD meme is Christian S.'s [BSD Buildbot](https://buildbot.pixelminers.net).
 Essentially it's a tool for development builds of Tor for the Tor Project, with volunteers enlisting their BSD relays.

 Recently its relevance was reinforced due to some libevent issues with OpenBSD and Tor.
 The OpenBSD base includes libevent, and libevent2 is a dependency port (LIB_DEPENDS) for the Tor port.
+Tor Project Trac tickets include [19902](https://trac.torproject.org/projects/tor/ticket/19902) and [19904](https://trac.torproject.org/projects/tor/ticket/19904).

 To enlist an BSD relay in the buildbot: